8 Biopic Movies Like Rustin You Cannot Miss

 8. The Great Debaters (2007)

 ‘The Great Debaters,’ directed by Denzel Washington, portrays the true story of Melvin B. Tolson coaching a debate team from Wiley College, a small African-American institution, challenging Harvard in the 1930s.
-This powerful narrative captures the essence of intellectual activism and the struggle against racial inequality.
+This powerful narrative, based on Tony Scherman’s 1997 article, captures the essence of intellectual activism and the struggle against racial inequality.
 Relating it to ‘Rustin,’ both films showcase the challenges faced by African-American leaders striving for change.
 While ‘The Great Debaters’ focuses on academic empowerment, ‘Rustin’ highlights Bayard Rustin’s courageous efforts in the civil rights movement, showcasing the multifaceted battles against prejudice and discrimination during pivotal moments in history.

 7. Cry Freedom (1987)

 In Richard Attenborough’s poignant apartheid drama, ‘Cry Freedom,’ the late-1970s South African backdrop serves as the stage for the genuine relationship between activist Steve Biko and his skeptical ally, Donald Woods.
 Denzel Washington brings Biko’s passion to life, while Kevin Kline embodies Woods, who grapples with comprehending Biko’s radical convictions.
-The film transcends a mere historical narrative, delving into the intricate interplay of discrimination, political corruption, and the enduring echoes of violence.
+Based on Donald Woods’s creations, the film transcends a mere historical narrative, delving into the intricate interplay of discrimination, political corruption, and the enduring echoes of violence.
 Drawing parallels to ‘Rustin,’ both films navigate the tumultuous waters of social change, spotlighting individuals like Bayard Rustin and Steve Biko who, in different contexts, faced adversity while fervently advocating for justice and equality.

 6. The Butler (2013)